jscott10/UdacityProject6-1/README.md

  	js\dist\
 ```

 All code and images are minified and served from the `\dist\` folders.
-The css files is created using the Sass css preprocessor.
+The css file is created using the Sass css preprocessor.

 Grunt is used to automate the build process.
 To configure the Grunt environment you need the following packages: